Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 **Legendary Structures**
 ========================
 While exploring the world you will find many different structures.
-They are the **'Temples of Legendary'**. :raw-html:`<br />`
+They are the **'Temples of Legendary'**.
-- Legendary temples need a special item and completion of a unique quest so you can summon and capture it. :raw-html:`<br />`
+- Legendary temples need a special item and completion of a unique quest so you can summon and capture it.
 - Not all |pokemobs| have unique structures, some share the structure.

 Celebi